cyberbiont/vscode-profiles/README.md

 ### autoSwitchToWorkspaceProfile

 _default: true_
-If you have `profile` option in your workspace settings (.vscode/setting.json) this profile will be automatically switched on when you open this workspace.
+If you have `profile` option in your workspace settings (.vscode/setting.json) this profile will be automatically activated, when you open this workspace.
-Be aware that opening a project with profile bound will engage that profile for all already open projects.
+Be aware however, that opening a project with a bound profile will engage that profile for **all** already open projects (you cannot simultaneously have two open projects each with different profile)

 ### workspaceProfile